Skip to main content

 Palliative Embolization

-For unresectable tumors to control recurrent nosebleeds (epistaxis).
+For unresectable tumors to control recurrent nosebleeds (epistaxis), providing significant symptom relief.

 Procedure Details: